pgRouting/pgrouting/doc/src/migration.rst

   * In this migration guide ``new_restrictions`` is been used.

-* For this migration pgRuoting supllies an auxilary function for reversal of an array ``_pgr_array_reverse`` needed for the migration.
+* For this migration pgRouting supplies an auxiliary function for reversal of an array ``_pgr_array_reverse`` needed for the migration.

   * ``_pgr_array_reverse``:

-    * Was created temporarly for this migration
+    * Was created temporally for this migration
     * Is not documented.
     * Will be removed on the next mayor version 4.0.0